 Disability Exercises: Exercising for Persons with Disabilities Document List

-Summary: Although some of these documents from our Exercising with Disability category may have since been updated, re-written, replaced, or revised, they are sorted below by their original publish date.
+Summary: Our library below features 62 published articles, research papers, and documents from the Disabled World Exercising with Disability category.
+Although some of these documents may have since been updated, re-written, replaced, or revised, they are sorted by their original publish date.
 The most recent publications are listed at the top of the table with older articles being listed in descending order by the date they were created.

 HealthPedal is an indoor and outdoor pedal powered wheelchair that can be used for mobility, freedom, fitness, and strength building.